pgalbavy/geneos/cmd/geneos/README.md

 #### Environment Commands

 * `geneos init [-T|-S|-D|-A LICENSE] [-c CERT] [-k KEY] [-n NAME] [USERNAME] [PATH] [PARAMS]` Initialise the environment.
-This command creates a directory hierarchy and optionally downloads and extracts Geneos software packages and also optionally creates instances and starts them.
+This command creates a directory hierarchy and optionally installs Geneos software packages and also optionally creates instances and starts them.
   * `-T` Rebuild the default templates using the embedded files.
 This is primarily to update tempates when new versions of this program are release or if they have become corrupted
   * `-S` Build and start a San.
 See the `-n` option below.
 Takes all the same PARAMS as for adding a San to specify template settings.
   * `-D` Build and start a demo environment